BorisZhao/BorisZhao.github.io/index.md

 ## News

-- [10/2022] I received the National Scholarship from MoE, PRC. ^_^
+- [10/2022] I received the National Scholarship from MoE, PRC.
-- [10/2022] Seems like my paper 'FedCom' has been rejected, again and again.
+- [10/2022] Seems like my paper 'FedCom' has been rejected.
 Further revision is abeyant since the design is obsolete.
-T_T
-- [07/2022] My paper 'FedCom' has been rejected again. :(
+- [07/2022] My paper 'FedCom' has been rejected.
-- [12/2021] My paper 'FedInv' has been accepted by AAAI 2022! :D
+- [12/2021] My paper 'FedInv' has been accepted by AAAI 2022!

 ## Publications & Archives